 Image File Formats:

-PNG and JPEG is listed as a compatible file format for sending graphics through RingCentral.
+PNG and JPEG are listed as a compatible file format for sending graphics through RingCentral.

 Other Open Source Formats: